If you’re reading this post, I’ll assume you are familiar with Bayes’ theorem. If not, take a look at my introductory post on the topic.

 Similarly, if according to your hypothesis the observation is very unlikely and surprising, that will reduce the posterior probability.

-Say someone tells you that there is a living being on the street: I’ll name it Creature.
+Say someone tells you that there’s some living being on the street: I’ll name it Creature.
 Your strongest hypothesis is that Creature is a human (because of the frequency with which you’re used to seeing humans in your neighborhood, compared to other animals).
-That is, you estimate the prior probability P(Human) to be relatively high.
+That is, the prior probability P(Human) is high.

 Next, you have the following observation: